Mathivathanakk/url-Shortener-Frontend/README.md

 </p>

-<p>Note :Only register with two step verification and login user can use this application</p>
+<p>Note : register with two step verification and login  user only can use this application</p>